rafi-ruetcse17/fastbuy/README.md

 # FastBuy

 FastBuy is a web application where users can sign up and log in with their email addresses and passwords.
 The platform allows users to add products for sale or rent at user-specified rates.
 Rental rates can be hourly, monthly, or daily.
 Additionally, users can view all their own products on the user top page after being authenticated.
+Users can delete their own products also.

 ## Upcoming Features
 - Users can buy a product